offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 Identity and access management (IAM) is AWS's mechanism of managing authentication and authorization.
 It controls which entities (e.g. authenticates human users or software services) can access which parts of an AWS account (e.g. authorizes access to delete a database).

 IAM breaks down access control as policies.
-An IAM policy defines whether particular action can be performed of particular resource (e.g. if you can creating an EC2 instance).
+An IAM policy defines whether particular action can be performed of particular resource (e.g. if you can create an EC2 instance).
 That IAM policy can then be applied to a ...

  * IAM user, which is a user under the AWS account.
  * IAM group, which is a collection of IAM users (a IAM user can be under multiple groups).